 How Powerwall Provides Backup Power

-When a utility power outage does occur, your Powerwall instantly disconnects from the grid and restores backup power to your home in a fraction of a second, over one hundred times faster than typical standby generators.
-This means your appliances keep running without interruption and there’s no need to reset your clocks.
+When a utility power outage does occur, your Powerwall instantly disconnects from the grid and restores backup power to your home, much faster than typical standby generators.
 Most customers won’t even notice when an outage occurs.

-If you have solar power, your Powerwall can recharge from your solar system so you can run your home from solar and Powerwall indefinitely.
+Depending on the inverter, your Powerwall can recharge from your solar system, even during backup mode, so you can run your home from solar and Powerwall indefinitely.
 A traditional solar system without a Powerwall does not function during a grid outage but Powerwall enables your solar system to continue producing power when the grid is down.

 If more solar energy is being produced than can be used or stored during an outage, Powerwall will turn off the solar system and turn it back on when the energy can be used again.